Johnny-Knighten/palworld-server/README.md

 ### Environment Variables

-Environment variables are the primary way to configure the server itself.
+Environment variables are the primary way to configure the server.

-The table below shows all available environment variables exposed for ease of use.
+The table below shows all available environment variables exposed for easy configuration.
 Variables used to directly modify `PalWorldSettings.ini` can be found in the section below.

 | Variable | Description | Default |
 | --- | --- | :---: |